microsoft/yardl/README.md

 are:

-- Persistence to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) files as well as a compact binary format suitable for streaming over a network
+- Persistence to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) files as well as a compact binary format suitable for streaming over a network.
+There is also a much less efficient NDJSON format that is easier to manually inspect or use with other tools.
 - Built-in support for multidimensional arrays and complex numbers.
 - The schema is always embedded in the serialized data
 - "Clean" generated code with types that are easy to program against.